 The Drowsy Chaperone, Measurement slide with links to vision boards

-After the Intro work we move onto the projects!
-Each show comes with its obsitcles so we map out the toughest ones and get to work!
-Here I have some of my favourite projects I have gotten to work on and one that is still in the works!
+After the Intro work, we move on to the individual projects!
+Each show comes with its obsitcles so we map out the toughest ones and get to work.
+Here I have some of my favourite projects I have constructed.

 Perhaps the biggest staple of Frozen, Elsa needs to magically reveal the power of her ice to the audience, so how do we do it?
 Initially, I thought of velcro or snaps the problem was the noise, the tear of velcro or the snap of snaps would distract from the effect.
 So I decided to go with magnets, I cut a slit all the way down from the back and hot glued and sewed in tiny, but strong, magnets all down the torn seam.
 During the show, she was saftey pinned in the back for extra security but right before she went onstage for Let It Go I un pined her, and she did the rest!
 I loved how this one came out despite the burns I received from the hot glue gun!